2024 Men's World Floorball Championships qualification: Americas qualification

 The American qualification were played between 17 and 18 February 2024 in Toronto, Canada at the Toronto Metropolitan University.
 Colombia wanted to enter for the first time, but International Floorball Federation rejected the Colombian entry due to financial reasons.
 Canada won both games with a 26–7 aggregate score.
-This result also classificated Canada to the 2025 World Games in Chengdu.
+This result also qualified Canada to the 2025 World Games in Chengdu.